Determinantal Point Process Attention Over Grid Cell Code Supports Out of Distribution Generalization: Results

 \subsection{Ablation study}

-To determine the individual importance of the grid code embeddings and the DPP-A attention objective, we carried out several ablation studies.
-First, to evaluate the importance of grid code embeddings, we analyzed the effect of DPP-A with non-grid code embeddings, using either one-hot or smoothed one-hot embeddings with standard deviations of 1, 10, and 100, each passed through a learned feedforward encoder, which consisted of two fully connected layers with 1024 units per layer, and ReLU nonlinearities.
+To determine the individual importance of the grid cell code and the DPP-A attention objective, we carried out several ablation studies.
+First, to evaluate the importance of grid cell code, we analyzed the effect of DPP-A with other embeddings, using either one-hot or smoothed one-hot embeddings (similar to place cell coding) with standard deviations of 1, 10, and 100, each passed through a learned feedforward encoder, which consisted of two fully connected layers with 1024 units per layer, and ReLU nonlinearities.
 The final embedding was generated with a fully connected layer with 1024 units and sigmoid nonlinearity.
-Since these embeddings don't have a frequency component, the training procedure with DPP-A consisted of only one step: minimizing the loss function $\mathcal{L} = \mathcal{L}_{task} -\lambda * \hat{F}(\bm{w},\bm{V})$.
+Since these embeddings don't have a frequency component, the training procedure with DPP-A consisted of only one step: minimizing the loss function $\mathcal{L} = \mathcal{L}_{task} -\lambda * \hat{F}(\bm{g},\bm{V})$.
 We tried different values of $\lambda$ (0.001, 0.01, 0.1, 1, 10, 100, 1000, 10000).
-For each type of embedding (one-hots and smoothed one-hots with each value of $\lambda$), we trained 3 networks and report for the model that achieved best performance on the validation set.
+For each type of embedding (one-hots and smoothed one-hots with each value of standard deviation), we trained 3 networks and report for the model that achieved best performance on the validation set.
 Note that, given the much higher dimensionality and therefore memory demands of embeddings based on one-hots and smoothed one-hots, we had to limit the evaluation to a subset of the total space, resulting in evaluation on only two test regions (i.e., $K \in [1,3]$).

-Figure \ref{embeddings_dpp_trans_scale} shows the results for the analogy task using an LSTM in the inference module.
-The average accuracy on the test regions for translation and scaling using smoothed one-hots passed through an encoder (shown in green) is nearly 30\% better than simple one-hot embeddings passed through an encoder (shown in orange), but both still achieve significantly lower test accuracy than grid code embeddings which support perfect OOD generalization.
+Figure \ref{embeddings_dpp_trans_scale} shows the results for the analogy task (results for the arithmetic task are in Appendix \ref{ablation_arithmetic}, Figure \ref{embeddings_dpp_arithmetic}) using an LSTM in the inference module.
+The average accuracy on the test regions for translation and scaling using smoothed one-hots passed through an encoder (shown in green) is nearly 30\% better than simple one-hot embeddings passed through an encoder (shown in orange), but both still achieve significantly lower test accuracy than grid cell code which support perfect OOD generalization.